pubky/pkdns/README.md

           Maximum size of the pkarr packet cache in megabytes. [default: 100] --query-rate-limit <query-rate-limit>
           Maximum number of queries per second one IP address can make before it is rate limited.
+0 is disabled. [default: 0] --query-rate-limit-burst <query-rate-limit-burst>
+          Short term burst size of the query-rate-limit.
 0 is disabled. [default: 0] --dht-rate-limit <dht-rate-limit>
           Maximum number of queries per second one IP address can make to the DHT before it is rate limited.
+0 is disabled. [default: 5]
+      --dht-rate-limit-burst <dht-rate-limit-burst>
-0 is disabled. [default: 10]
+          Short term burst size of the dht-rate-limit.
+0 is disabled. [default: 25] -h, --help
-  -h, --help
           Print help
   -V, --version
-          Print version
 ```

 For extended logs, see [here](./docs/logging.md).